MauricioRobayo/colombian-holidays/README.md

 ## Usage

-The default export is a function to get all the holidays for a given year, returning an array with the holidays for the requested year.
+The default export is a function to get all the holidays for a given year.

 The `year` should be between 1583 and 4099 (see [Pascua](https://github.com/MauricioRobayo/pascua) package).